-On the campus of Colby College.
+On the campus of Thomas College.
 Ages 9-16.
 2 or 4 weeks.
-Professional instruction (mature teaching staff), 1st class facilities in visual, performing, culinary arts and more.
-Dorm living and Colby College food service (an emphasis on locally grown).
+Professional instruction (mature teaching staff).
+Most classrooms, dining hall, theater, dance studio and dorm are air conditioned in a modern facility.
 Creative campers find a summer home, within a small camp community!

 Maine Arts Camp Philosophy